Nokocchi/java-guide/README.md

 A template, blueprint or wrapper for some variables and functions that belong together.

-A always has a name.
+A class always has a name.
 In the example above, the class is called "Main".
 But you can call it anything you want.

 You could also make a "car" class that contains some variables like